-15 rates are expected to remain at the current levels or possibly increase mildly as the 1 2 economic recovery begins.
-3 RISK ENVIRONMENT 5 Please describe NLP's current risk environment.
-Q. 6 7 A. It is customary to disaggregate a company's total risk into two broad components: 8 business risk and financial risk.
-9 10 TOTAL RISK = BUSINESS RISK + FINANCIAL RISK 11 Business risk refers to the relative variability of operating profits induced by the external 12 13 forces of supply (supply risk) and demand for the firms' products (demand risk), by the relative employment of fixed assets (operating leverage), by the extent of diversification 14 15 of output, and by the quality of regulation (regulatory risk): 16 17 BUSINESS RISK = DEMAND RISK + SUPPLY RISK + REGULATORY RISK 18 19 A further distinction is frequently made as between short-term and long-term business 20 risks.
-21 of fixed cost financing, that is, debt and preferred stock capital.
+- Q. Please describe NLP's current risk environment. - A. It is customary to disaggregate a company's total risk into two broad components: business risk and financial risk.

+TOTAL RISK = BUSINESS RISK + FINANCIAL RISK

+Business risk refers to the relative variability of operating profits induced by the external forces of supply (supply risk) and demand for the firms' products (demand risk), by the relative employment of fixed assets (operating leverage), by the extent of diversification of output, and by the quality of regulation (regulatory risk):

+BUSINESS RISK = DEMAND RISK + SUPPLY RISK + REGULATORY RISK

+A further distinction is frequently made as between short-term and long-term business risks.

-Financial risk refers to the additional variability of earnings induced by the employment
+Financial risk refers to the additional variability of earnings induced by the employment of fixed cost financing, that is, debt and preferred stock capital.